arcus/education_modules/demystifying_regular_expressions/demystifying_regular_expressions.md

 Other rules might describe the pattern of a valid credit card number, or a national identity number, or a postal address.

-As humans, we are very good at identifying patterns and realizing instantly that a certain text "looks like an email address" or "looks like a phone number".
+As humans, we are very good at identifying patterns and realizing instantly that a certain text "looks like an email address" or "looks like a phone number."
 Quantifying patterns and telling the computer what a pattern "looks like" is what regular expressions are all about.

 <h3>Patterns in Biomedical Research</h3>

 In biomedical research, patterns emerge in a number of ways:

 * File names might follow a pattern that include a subject identifier and date stamp, which can be useful in filtering out only file names from a certain time period or for a certain subject.
-* Clinical notes in an electronic health record might contain text like " R/O ", " RO:", " r/o " which mean "rule out" or "ruled out", which are important to find in order to discover differential diagnosis clues.
+* Clinical notes in an electronic health record might represent the phrases "rule out" or "ruled out" as `R/O`, `RO:`,  or `r/o`.
+It is important to find all of these in order to discover differential diagnosis clues.
 * mRNA includes patterns like start and stop codons.
 * A lab notebook that you want to clean up before you publish it to a wide audience might contain protected health information, including: